VSI Pascal Installation Guide

 Whichever option you choose, VMSINSTAL asks the following question next:* Do you want to continue the installation [NO]?: YES %VMSINSTAL-I-RELMOVED, The product's release notes have been successfully moved to SYS$HELP.

-To continue the installation, enter YES.
+.
 Otherwise, press Return.
 In either case, the release notes are copied to a file in the SYS$HELP directory:SYS$HELP:PASCAL06n.RELEASE_NOTES

 Note